noya/web-of-videos/README.md

 Run gunicorn in your local enviornment

 #### For Linux / MAC Users ####
+Note: Due to some incompatibility between flask and metapy, if you try to run this this website on windows the program will hang
 To run the website in your local machine:
 ```bash
 gunicorn -w 4 controller:app